 5. National Coach Museum

 At the National Coach Museum (or Museu Nacional dos Coches in Portuguese) you find one of the greatest collections of carriages in the world.
+Seeing these carriages is very interesting.

 It is one of Lisbon's most visited museums, and it is truly amazing.